lina-boljka/lina-boljka.github.io/_pages/about.md

 For more details on my work see my blog posts and publications.

-For any questions feel free to contact me on lina.boljka@colostate.edu (or click 'email' link on the left).
+For any questions feel free to contact me on lina.boljka@colostate.edu.